pamapa/callblocker/README.md

 ### Setup using an analog phone
-- Attach the USB modem to the Raspberry Pi
+- attach the USB modem to the Raspberry Pi
-- Use `dmesg` to find the device name `/dev/<name>`
+- use `dmesg` to find the device name `/dev/<name>`
-- Setup the Analog phone in the call blocker configuration ([/etc/callblocker/setting.json](/etc/callblocker/README.md)):
+- setup the Analog phone in the call blocker configuration ([/etc/callblocker/setting.json](/etc/callblocker/README.md)):
-  - Edit the section analog -> phones
+  - edit the section analog -> phones
   - "device": "your device name"
-  - Make sure the account is enabled and the other fields are ok for you
+  - make sure the account is enabled and the other fields are ok for you

 ## Troubleshooting

 ### Symptom: It is unspecific not working.
-- Double check all installed files, with its locations and permissions.
+- double check all installed files, with its locations and permissions.
 See [file layout](#fileLayout)
-- Make sure lighttpd and callblockerd are running.<br>
+- make sure lighttpd and callblockerd are running.<br>
 ```bash
 sudo ps aux | grep -E 'lighttpd|callblockerd' | grep -v 'grep' # shows: 2 lines
 ```
-- Check for possible errors/warning.<br>
+- check for possible errors/warning.<br>
 ```bash
 sudo journalctl _SYSTEMD_UNIT=callblockerd.service
 ```
-- Increase log levels: "log_level" to "debug" and/or "pjsip_log_level" to 2.
+- increase log levels: "log_level" to "debug" and/or "pjsip_log_level" to 2.
 See documentation of
    [configuration file](/etc/callblocker/README.md) for more info.
 ```bash
 sudo vi settings.json